 I often say, don’t look at my 70 footers, my top 5 US discus thrower, or my 185/60+ /150/50 girl thrower….

-They are my best examples of what a great throws system and good coaching can do…. they are the best example of what I’m talking about.
+They are my best examples of what a great throws system and good coaching can do… they are the best examples of what I’m talking about.

 When you teach the throws using the TCR™ system from day one, the results are bigger, better, and faster.
 Click here to check it out

-So, as u go out to practice today, or over the weekend, strive to teach 70/70.
+As you go out to practice today or over the weekend, strive to teach 70/70.
 Use the TCR™system, and focus on the right things and the right progression.

 CRAWL • WALK • JOG • SPRINT